ad-ops/cloud-run-auth/README.md

 - Which benefits are there?
 For Python the code is about the same size.
 Cost is the similar if one-time requests, but if many Cloud Run is better.

 When is it appropriate to use Anthos or Kubernetes instead of managed?
 - Managed has a cold start which the other can avoid.
-But the cost is then greater.
+But at a greater running cost.

+## Build & Deploy
 ### Local
 ```bash
 docker build -t cloud-run-auth .